-- Don’t publish your purchase and sale on Social Media during negotiations.
-If you change your social media profile photo to an image of the new home, it may hurt your nogiating should the home be found to need major repairs.
+If you change your social media profile photo to an image of the new home, it may hurt your negotiating should you find out that the home needs major repairs.

-- Don’t stand outside the home after the showing loudly talking about how you will get the couch through the font door.
+Don’t stand outside the home after the showing loudly talking about how you will get the couch through the front door.
 The neighbors may be listening and it will hurt your negotiating position when you write an offer.

-- Do not tell your neighbors that an offer is coming in, especially if thier home is for sale as well.
-It may motivate the neighbor’s agent to take measures to attract those buyers to neighbor’s home instead.
+Do not tell your neighbors that an offer is coming in, especially if their home is for sale as well.
+It may motivate the neighbor’s agent to take measures to attract those buyers to the neighbor’s home instead.

 Can a homeowner record a conversation of prospective buyers during a showing or open house?
 What about video?
 It might be legitimate if the recording is restricted to activity that occurs on a homeowner’s property.
 In some cases, a homeowner may wish to record what happens during a showing in case something goes missing and this surveillance may also benefit you as a Realtor in terms of personal safety.
 However, please note that you and your client need to consider a number of factors before proceeding to record audio or video on a property, one of them being: is there sufficient consent?